kbogas/academic-kickstart/content/post/coin_change/index.md

 We visited the problem of Coin-Changing and formulated it as an *Integer Programming* problem.
 We evaluated a solver on this problem, alongside some classic recursive and *dynamic programming* procedures.
 Finally, we performed the two tests, on different scales of input to benchmark the approaches in a simple way.

 The analysis done here is by no means perfect.
-I am sure there are more efficient implementations for both the *IP* and *DP* approaches presented here, but this was more of a proof-of-concept and thought-provoking experimenation rather than a complete benchmark.
+I am sure there are more efficient implementations for both the *IP* and *DP* approaches presented here, but this was more of a proof-of-concept and thought-provoking experimentation rather than a complete benchmark.

 I hope to have some more time to check the initial performance bump of the *IP* method (for values of CASH < 200) that seems rather unnatural to me.